 Orbán addresses only ethnic Hungarians, and among ethnic Hungarians only his own following.
 He does not concern himself with members of the opposition at all.

 Tyrannies always collapse, but whether Hungarians will escape with their sanity and sufficient clarity for a new start remains to be seen.
 In November 2018, in order to remain a member of the most powerful faction of the European Parliament, Orbán signed a declaration asserting Fidesz’s alliance with the center-right European People’s Party, thereby committing to liberal democracy, the rule of law, and respect for civil organization.
 Yet it is no secret, for Orbán has declared as much in many of his speeches, that his aim is to shift this faction, and perhaps the whole EU, in the direction of illiberalism and ethnic nationalism.
 One does not need to indulge in much fantasy to believe that since ethnic nationalism never unites but always divides, Orbán’s project is the death knell for the EU.

 The EU is the last chance for continental Europe to remain a politically and culturally important player in the world theater.
 If the Union fails, Europe will have a past but no present, and even less of a future.
 It will be transformed into a museum.

-Agnes Heller is a Hungarian philosopher and lecturer.
-She was a core member of the Budapest School philosophical forum in the nineteen-sixties and later taught political theory for 25 years at the New School for Social Research in New York City.
-Originally published in Social Research Vol. 86, No. 1, Spring 2019.
-Click here to read the complete article.
+Agnes Heller was a Hungarian philosopher and lecturer.
+She was a core member of the Budapest School philosophical forum in the nineteen-sixties and later taught political theory for 25 years at the New School for Social Research.